ayumi-cloud/oc-security-module/docs/api/firewall_requests.md

-browserAlias | A string containing an alternative name of the browser. browserVersion | A version object containing information about the version of the browser. browserStock | A boolean, true if the browser is the default browser of the operating system, false otherwise. browserChannel | A string containing the distribution channel, ie. 'Nightly' or 'Next'. browserMode | A string that can contain the operating mode of the browser, ie. 'proxy'. browserHidden | A boolean that is true if the browser does not have a name and is the default of the operating system. browserFamily | An object that contains information about to which family this browser belongs browserUsing | An object that contains information about to which kind of webview this browser uses.
+browserAlias | A string containing an alternative name of the browser. browserVersion | A version object containing information about the version of the browser. browserStock | A boolean, true if the browser is the default browser of the operating system, false otherwise. browserChannel | A string containing the distribution channel, e.g. 'Nightly' or 'Next'. browserMode | A string that can contain the operating mode of the browser, e.g. 'proxy'. browserHidden | A boolean that is true if the browser does not have a name and is the default of the operating system. browserFamily | An object that contains information about to which family this browser belongs browserUsing | An object that contains information about to which kind of webview this browser uses.